ccanavati/EvoRanker/README.md

 EvORanker is the first platform that leverages a clade-wise phylogenetic profiling (PP) approach to associate gene variants in patients with their phenotypes.
 It is particularly useful for identifying disease associations for genes that may not have been previously characterized or published.

 ## Releases
-EvORanker is also available as a web-sever at [here](https://ccanavati.shinyapps.io/EvORanker/).
+EvORanker is also available as a web server at [here](https://ccanavati.shinyapps.io/EvORanker/).

 ## Dependencies